 - April 4, 2023: The new Outlook is available in Public Preview.

-The last point is worthy of some additional comment.
-Mail, Calendar and People Apps are free, unlike the current Outlook for Windows.
-So, users without a paid Microsoft 365 subscription will have access to the new Outlook but with some ads displayed.
+- After the end of 2024, Mail, Calendar and People Apps on Windows 11 will become Outlook (the new Outlook).
+Honestly, I’m not sure if a whole lot of people will miss those, though.
+Now, the catch here is that Mail, Calendar and People Apps are free and the current Outlook for Windows is not.
+As a result, users without a paid Microsoft 365 subscription will have access to the new Outlook but with some ads displayed.

 How is the new Outlook for Windows different?